neuroquery/neuroquery/README.md

-NeuroQuery requires Python 3, numpy, scipy, scikit-learn, nilearn, pandas, regex, nltk, lxml, and requests. python-Levenshtein is an optional dependency used in some parts of tokenization
+NeuroQuery requires Python 3, numpy, scipy, scikit-learn, nilearn, pandas, regex, nltk, lxml, and requests.

+python-Levenshtein is an optional dependency used only in some parts of tokenization.
+If you use the vocabulary lists provided with `neuroquery` or in `neuroquery_data` it is not needed.

 ### Installation